Pricing Valid Cuts for Price-Match Equilibria: Model Preliminaries

 \subsection{Computing Dual Prices}

-In this paper, we explore finding AWEs, which will act like standard WEs when artificially added items are treated as real items.
-Accordingly, if we assume $\bm{A}$ contains a final set of added cuts, WDP-LP will solve to integer optimality, and dual prices form a WE per the main result of \citet*{BM87}.
+In this paper, we explore finding AWEs and will motivate and demonstrate how to select from among them over the next several pages.
+Anticipating the final outcome of this process (before we have fully specified it), assume that $\bm{A}$ contains a final set of added cuts that result in an AWE.
+It follows that WDP-LP will solve to integer optimality, and that dual prices form a WE via the main result of \citet*{BM87}.
 The dual of WDP-LP is:

 Each constraint (\ref{dual-env}) is of the form $\sum_{j \in \mathcal{J}}a^k_j p_j + s_{i(k)} \geq b_k$, thus enforcing envy-freeness for non-winning bids.
 When WDP-LP is integral at optimality, $s_{i(k)}=b_k - \sum_{j \in \mathcal{J}}a^k_j p_j$ for each winning bid.
 Thus, dual variables $s_i$ are the \emph{surplus} amount for each bidder $i$, the \emph{apparent} utility, treating the bid as true value and subtracting all relevant prices in the bundle, with $s_i=u_i$ when $b=v$.